Leadership & Professional Development Coaching

 Research shows that when we intentionally apply our talents, we become more confident, happy, energetic, and likely to achieve our goals.
 This understanding of our natural talents and how they show up for us in our behavior helps us achieve greater self-awareness, a fundamental component of emotional intelligence and a core leadership competency.
 Schedule your coaching appointment to receive your free CliftonStrengths® code.
 The assessment results will include your unique rank order of the 34 CliftonStrengths themes, providing insights into how you most naturally think, feel, and behave.

-Once you have completed the assessment, you will meet with a Strengths Certified Coach to unpack the results and help you explore new ways to apply strengths in your professional and personal life.
+Once you have completed the assessment, you will meet with a Strengths Certified Coach to help you explore new ways to apply strengths.
 These one-on-one coaching sessions are a safe and supportive space where you can ask questions and collaborate, while:

 - Exploring your CliftonStrengths® Assessment results